Ethnographic Market Research

 The ethnographer may conduct pre- and / or post-task interviews with the subject, but observes in silence whilst the activities are undertaken.

-Or, the ethnographer may ask questions throughout the activity, to gain greater understanding of the subject’s thoughts and behaviours as they are occurring.
+Or, the ethnographer asks questions throughout the activity, to gain greater understanding of the subject’s thoughts and behaviours as they occur.

 Participants are typically videoed during the study.
 The outputs are then used extensively for analysis, as stimulus during any subsequent workshops and to create highly visual material for the debrief.
 Participants may be brought together in a workshop afterwards to review.

 Ethnographic market research should be considered by brands that are:

 - Seeking to identify a way to disrupt an existing, marketplace with a new product entry